-According to the American Academy of Child & Adolescent Psychiatry, approximately 120,000 children are adopted in the United States each year.
+According to the National Council for Adoption (NCF) "Adoption: By the Numbers" report, approximately 110,000 children were adopted in the United States in 2014, about 20,000 less than in 2007.
 This number applies to varied circumstances regarding these adoptions, including private adoptions, open adoptions, international adoptions, family adoptions, and foster care adoptions.
-Some statistical analysis show an increase in adoptions, and this is primarily due to the adoption of children with handicaps-children who once would have been deemed unadoptable.
+Some statistical analysis shows an increase in adoptions, and this is primarily due to the adoption of children with handicaps-children who once would have been deemed unadoptable.

 Understanding the Numbers

 For adoption statistic tracking purposes, the federal government typically reports those adoptions which have been handled through international adoption processes and through the U.S. foster care system.
-However, adoptions handled through private agencies and independent adoption facilitators may not be reported, and thus the exact number of adoptions processed each year is unknown.
+However, adoptions handled through private agencies and independent adoption facilitators may not be reported, and thus current adoption statistics and the exact number of adoptions processed each year is unknown.
 Before the year 2000, the U.S. Census Bureau did not include questions regarding the number of adopted children in a household.
-Today, censuses typically include that question.
+Today, each decennial census includes this information.

 Adoption Facts and Figures

-The following facts and figures pertain to annual adoptions:
+The following facts and figures pertain to annual adoptions in the United States.

-- Nearly half of all reported adoptions by U.S. citizens are family adoptions.
+- A little over one-third of all reported adoptions by U.S. citizens are family adoptions.